Spend It (Summer Walker song)

-"Spend It" is a song recorded by American singer Summer Walker, released by LVRN and Interscope on May 2, 2025.
+"Spend It" is a song recorded by American singer Summer Walker, released by LVRN and Interscope on May 2, 2025, The song was included on the physical version of her third studio album, Finally Over It.

 Critical reception

 Devin Morton of HotNewHipHop reviewed the song.
 Keithan Samuels of Rated R&B reviewed the song.

 Music video

 The official music video was released on May 5, 2025, starring Blac Chyna, Eric Roberts, Gail Bean, Miracle Watts and Brandee Evans.